Head and Neck Cancer

 Your treatment will depend on the location of the tumor, stage of cancer, as well as the size and type of tumor.

 - Oral cavity tumors occur in the mouth, but most commonly in the tongue.
-The best way to avoid this type of cancer is to drink less alcohol and to stop smoking.
+The best way to avoid this type of mouth cancer is to drink less alcohol and to stop smoking.

 - Skin cancers of the head and neck, including melanoma appear as new or changing lesions on the skin’s surface.
 DNA damage to skin cells triggers genetic defects, which cause skin cells to multiply quickly and form cancerous tumors.
 There are a variety of types of skin cancers, but the most dangerous one is melanoma.
 Skin cancers can be caused by too much sun or tanning beds.

 - Skull base tumors occur in the area of your head behind your eyes and nose and down to the back of your head.
-They are found near the openings in the skull base through which your spinal cord, nerves and blood vessels to travel from your brain, head and neck to your lower body.
+These tumors are found near the openings in the skull base through which your spinal cord, nerves and blood vessels to travel from your brain, head and neck to your lower body.

 - Thyroid and parathyroid tumors occur in your neck.
 Your thyroid gland controls how quickly your body uses energy and helps regulate your hormones.
 Cancerous thyroid tumors are rare and are found more often in women.
 You have four small parathyroid glands near the thyroid gland.
 Together, they create a hormone that regulates the levels of calcium and phosphorus in your blood.